ing-bank/lion/docs/docs/tools/ajax/features.md

         }
       } else {
         // an error happened before receiving a response,
-        // ex. an incorrect request or network error actionLogger.log(error);
+        // Example: an incorrect request or network error actionLogger.log(error);
       }
     }